 However, to ensure you have a comfortable retirement, investing in superannuation is essential.

 We know keeping track of your superannuation can seem an impossible task.
-So, you’ll be happy to know that by following these five simple tips, you will know the status of your super balance and can rest in the knowledge that it’s safe and growing into a valuable nest egg for your golden years.
+So, you'll be happy to know that by following these five simple tips, that are current for 2023 financial year, you will know the status of your super balance and can rest in the knowledge that it's safe and growing into a valuable nest egg for your golden years.